-The District is an Equal Opportunity Employer.
-The District's recruitment program is designed to appeal to the broadest segments of the population, and the selection process for employment shall not be influenced by 1) the individual's protected classification 2) the individual's perceived classification or 3) the individual's association with a person who is in or is perceived to be in a protected classification.
+Equal Opportunity Employer/Applicant Reasonable Accommodation Section 3.2 classification or 3) the individual's association with a person who is in or is perceived to be in a protected classification.
 Protected classifications include: race, religion, creed, political affiliation, color, national origin, ancestry, sex (including gender, gender identity, gender expression, transgender, pregnancy, and breastfeeding), sexual orientation (including but not limited to heterosexuality, homosexuality, and bisexuality), age (over 40), marital status, citizenship status, medical condition, genetic characteristics or information, military and veteran status, physical or mental disability, and any other class protected by law.
+For purposes of this policy, "race" is inclusive of traits historically associated with race, including but not limited to hair texture and protective hairstyles (such as twists, locks, or braids).